IBM/trusted-service-identity/docs/spire-security.md

 New `spire-server-0` pod should be re-created using the values provided by the newly created secret.

-### Ingress for TLS/mTLS
+### Setting up TLS/mTLS access
-As we setup HTTP ingress to Tornjak server earlier, to take advantage of the secure connection we have to also enable TLS/mTLS ingress.
+In addition to the HTTP ingress access to the Tornjak server as it was setup earlier, we have to now enable access to TLS and mTLS also.

 On **minikube**, we can retrieve the access points using service names:
 ```console